Finding Someone Like You

 It was a wonder how only mere moments before, her friend had been a sobbing wreck.
-The blonde's demeanor was now composed, yet wistful.
+Now, she breathed easily, composed, yet wistful.

 "I liked him, Mako-chan.
 I really did."

-Minako turned to face the brunette, studying her.
+Minako turned to study Makoto's face.
 "You didn't like him though.
 You never said it to me, but I could always tell."